 7. Connect with other students

 You’re not the only student in the class (even if it feels that way sometimes).
 Reach out to your classmates and see if they’re struggling with the same things you are.
-Maybe you can create a google hangout study group or discussion thread that allows you to get the help you need and help other students with what they’re struggling with.
+You can create a google hangout study group or discussion thread that allows you to get the help you need and help other students with what they’re struggling with.
+You may be able to get clarification on a specific topic and even meet new friends through a virtual study group.